ntilley905/faastatus/info.md

 {% if installed %}
 {% if version_installed.replace("v", "").replace(".","") | int < 100  %}
 **_Please see the [release notes](https://github.com/ntilley905/faastatus/releases/tag/v1.0.0) before updating to v1.0.0!
 Major breaking changes!_**
+To update, an uninstall and fresh install is required.
+Updating via HACS will fail.
 {% endif %}
 ---
 {% endif %}